Benjamin Piatt Runkle: Court-martial

 The court-martial found Runkle guilty of conduct unbecoming an officer and gentleman and of violating the March 2, 1863, c.
 67, § 1, Act of Congress.
 His sentence was imprisonment, payment of a fine, and dismissal from the army, where he had been serving on the retired list and drawing retired pay.
 The Secretary of War, William W. Belknap, reviewed the proceedings and in 1873 issued an order approving Runkle's conviction, but in consideration of his war service and wounds, granted Runkle executive clemency in the name of the President and eliminated the fine and prison sentence.
 However, his dismissal from the army remained in effect.
-Under the law at that time, any court martial sentence involving an officer's dismissal in peacetime needed to be confirmed by the President and there was no indication in this order that the conviction was confirmed by President Ulysses S. Grant himself.
+Under the law at that time, any court-martial sentence involving an officer's dismissal in peacetime needed to be confirmed by the President, and there was no indication in this order that the conviction was confirmed by President Ulysses S. Grant himself.

 On the same day that he was cashiered, Runkle petitioned President Grant, complaining that his sentence had not been confirmed by the President.
 This petition was referred by Grant to the Judge Advocate General for review.
-Runkle objected to the court-martial specifically because President Grant had appointed the officers which served on it.
+Runkle objected to the court-martial specifically because President Grant had appointed the officers who served on it.
 Initially, General Joseph Holt, the Judge Advocate General, determined that the court-martial conformed to the Articles of War and that because the president, as commander in chief, had an inherent authority to convene courts-martial, Grant's role in Runkle's trial was sound.
 It remained open when President Rutherford B. Hayes came into office, as President Grant had done nothing further in the matter.
 On the advice of Holt's successor, General William McKee Dunn, Hayes then picked it up as unfinished business and registered an order of disapproval, revoking the 1873 order dismissing Runkle.

 Supreme Court Case – Runkle v.
 United States

 On the authority of the executive order, Runkle was given retirement pay – both from the date of the Hayes order going forward and back pay to the date he was dismissed.
-In 1882, he made a claim for additional longevity pay, which was referred to the Court of Claims.
+In 1882, he claimed additional longevity pay, which was referred to the Court of Claims.
 In the Court of Claims, however, the government challenged his right to any pay at all, asserting that Hayes did not have the right to revoke the 1873 order confirming Runkle's dismissal, and demanded Runkle reimburse the government for the pay he had received following Hayes' disapproval of the court-martial decision.
 Runkle appealed to the Supreme Court, which found in his favor, ruling that Runkle was never legally dismissed from the army, and was entitled to longevity pay, as well as the regular pay he already received, both before and after Secretary Belknap's order was revoked.